Cam Gallagher Player Props: Guardians vs. Athletics

-The Cleveland Guardians, including Cam Gallagher (.207 batting average in his past 10 games), battle starting pitcher Luis Medina and the Oakland Athletics at Progressive Field, Tuesday at 7:10 PM ET.
+Cam Gallagher is available when the Cleveland Guardians take on JP Sears and the Oakland Athletics at Progressive Field Thursday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Diamondbacks.
+He returns to action for the first time since June 17, when he went 0-for-3 against the Diamondbacks.

 Cam Gallagher Game Info & Props vs. the Athletics